gggeek/ezextensionbuilder/README.md

 What is the eZ Extension Builder?
 ---------------------------------

-A set of php files and tools to "build" eZ Publish extensions and deliverables.
+A set of php files and tools to "build" eZ Publish extensions and deliverables (eZP 4.x or Legacy Stack extensions only).
 It is based on the Pake tool.

 The build process consists currently of the following steps: